LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Related Works

 \subsection{Multi-Session Map Merging}

-Multi-session map merging aims to integrate submaps from multiple agents either with or without initial pose estimates into a unified, globally consistent map.
-Some multi-robot exploration frameworks such as SMMR-Explore \cite{smmr-explore} and MR-GMMExplore \cite{MR-GMMExplore} address multi-robot exploration and map fusion under communication limits.
-However, the former is limitted to 2D point cloud submaps while the latter heavily suffers from loss of geometric details caused by Gausssian Mixture Models (GMMS) based submaps.
-And their lack of pose graph optimization (PGO) prevents them from achieving global consistency.
-Therefore, these multi-robot exploration frameworks are both unsuitable for generation of large-scale geometric accurate point cloud map.
-SegMap \cite{segmap} extracts semantic features from 3D point clouds to estimate 6-DoF transformations and utilizes incremental pose graph optimization to achieve map fusion.
-However, it heavily depends on accurate semantic segmentation, limiting its applicability to structured urban environments.
-AutoMerge \cite{automerge} introduces a city-scale merging framework that avoids relying on initial alignment, but its performance degrades in complex environments due to the lack of elimination of loop outliers.
-PCM \cite{pcm1, pcm2, pcm3} selects reliable loop sequences through pairwise consistency maximization, but struggles on datasets with high loop error rates.
-It is also severely affected by the accumulated drift of odometry in large-scale environments.
-LAMM \cite{LAMM} enhances place recognition by removing dynamic objects through M-Detector \cite{mdetector} and using the robust loop detection method BTC \cite{btc}, yet it only merges map by pose graph optimization, which may suffer from local divergence in the overlapping areas of the multi-robot map.
+Multi-session map merging aims to integrate submaps from multiple agents either with or without initial pose estimates, into a unified and globally consistent map.
+To facilitate this, several life-long mapping systems are proposed.
+LTA-OM \cite{lta-om} leverages a long-term association mechanism to seamlessly stitch live scans with pre-stored prior maps, eliminating the need for additional map-merging operations.
+SLIM \cite{slim} tackles the scalability of multi-session mapping by parameterizing dense point clouds into structural lines and planes, combined with pose sparsification to drastically reduce memory footprints.
+Moreover, some multi-robot exploration frameworks such as SMMR-Explore \cite{smmr-explore} and MR-GMMExplore \cite{MR-GMMExplore} address multi-robot exploration and map fusion under communication limits.
+However, the former is limited to 2D point cloud submaps while the latter suffers from loss of geometric details caused by Gausssian Mixture Models (GMMS) based submaps.
+Therefore, these multi-robot exploration frameworks are unsuitable for reconstructing large-scale, geometrically accurate point cloud maps.
+SegMap \cite{segmap} extracts semantic features from 3D point clouds to estimate 6-DoF transformations and utilizes incremental PGO to achieve map fusion, but it heavily depends on accurate semantic segmentation.
+AutoMerge \cite{automerge} introduces a city-scale merging framework, but its performance degrades in complex environments due to the lack of elimination of loop outliers.
+LAMM \cite{LAMM} enhances place recognition by removing dynamic objects through M-Detector \cite{mdetector} and using the robust loop detection method BTC \cite{btc}, yet it only merges maps using PGO, which may suffer from severe local divergence.